jatwong/fake-review-detector/README.md

 # Fake Review Detector

 ## Project Summary
-This project uses machine learning to develop a fake review detector.
+This project uses machine learning to develop a fake review detector. *Due to academic integrity reasons, I will not be disclosing the source code.*

 Fake reviews undermine trust between buyers, sellers, and platforms, misleading buyers and damaging credibility.
 This was developed for an e-commerce platmore as an automated, scalable solution to filter out fake reviews.
 The solution aims to streamline review moderation, enhance authenticity, and improve user trust on the platform.